Das203web-dev/react-assignment-7/README.md

 # React + Vite
+# Add at least three Project Features

+## Three Features Are

+* By clicking the Select button you can add the course into the cart
+* Also can see the total price on the total price field

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.